gvwur/python-pil-tkinter-image-resizer/README.md

-Small interface with Python TKinter to resize images and save as JPG/PNG/WebP whatever you want.
+Python Drag & Drop interface to resize images, maintaining the aspect ratio, and save as JPG/PNG/WebP whatever you want.

 Required modules:

 tkinter
 tkinterdnd2
 Pillow